rickalouani/Rancher-howto/README.md

 and patches would have to be deployed separately for each cluster, it could get overwhelming pretty quick.

-Rancher 2.0 is an opensource UI based container orchestration platform that includes its own Kuberentes Engine RKE, and allows the user to create, manage, and monitor multiple kubernetes clusters across different cloud providers.
-It also allows a user to import the management of existing Kubernetes clusters as I will demonstrate later in the document.
+Rancher 2.0 is an opensource UI based container orchestration platform that includes its own Kuberentes Engine RKE(Rancher Kubernetes Engine), and allows the user to create, manage, and monitor multiple kubernetes clusters across different cloud providers from a single UI.
+It also allows a user to import existing Kubernetes clusters as I will demonstrate later in the article.

 In the following pages I am going to demonstrate the power and friendliness of Rancher 2.0.
 I will use it to deploy a kubernetes cluster 4 different ways:

-   1. RKE (Rancher Kubernetes Engine) on Google Cloud Platform
+   1. RKE to build  on Google Cloud Platform  from scratch
    2. GKE (Google Kubernetes Engine) and importing the cluster to Rancher 2.0
-   3. On DigitalOcean
+   3. Create a Kubernetes cluster on DigitalOcean  from scratch
    4. Custom cluster using VMs

 Along the way, I will highlight some of the pros and cons of each method of deployment.